bengy/aos-tests/README.md

 # aos-tests
 Test cases for the AOS projects.
-If you found these useful contribute by writing you own testscases and add them.
+If you use this testcases I expect you to contribute by writing you own testscases and add them.
 The testcase should just be a single c file (name it testX.c) and should terminate if successfull.
 Also print a description of the expected behaviour of your testcase.
-If you don't contribute I will assume that you did not find these useful and revoke your access...
-Also feel free to improve on how the tests are provided (unit tests or something if you like to).
 Prefered contribution methods are branching and pull request...
 Hope this helps everybody.

 # Usage